 Betable Ltd., the online-gambling startup backed by venture capital, reached agreements with three social-gaming companies that will use its platform to expand into real-money betting in competition with Zynga Inc. (ZNGA:US)

 Slingo Inc., a maker of virtual-wagering slots and bingo titles with 54 million monthly users worldwide, will use the company’s U.K. gambling license and technology, according to a statement today from London-based Betable.
-Digital Chocolate Inc., started by Electronic Arts Inc. (EA) founder Trip Hawkins, and Murka Ltd., the maker of “Slots Journey,” also signed on.
+Digital Chocolate Inc., started by Electronic Arts Inc. (EA:US) founder Trip Hawkins, and Murka Ltd., the maker of “Slots Journey,” also signed on.

 Video game companies are racing to establish themselves in the developing market for online gambling in the U.K. and other countries where it is legal.
 Zynga, seeking to reignite growth, formed an online-betting partnership last week with Bwin.Party Digital Entertainment Plc.
 (BPTY) Betable says it can streamline the licensing and offer developers a technology framework they can plug in to and quickly get started.